angular/angular/adev/src/content/guide/components/queries.md

 In the example above, `CustomExpando` cannot find `<custom-toggle>` because it is not a direct child of `<custom-expando>`.
 By setting `descendants: true`, you configure the query to traverse all descendants in the same template.
 Queries, however, _never_ pierce into components to traverse elements in other templates.

-View queries do not have this option because they _always_ traverse into descendents.
+View queries do not have this option because they _always_ traverse into descendants.

 ### Reading specific values from an element's injector